 Pittsburgh’s issues with lead didn’t happen overnight.
 In this timeline, you can learn about concerns over water quality, leadership at the city’s water authority and what’s being done to address the problems, dating back to 2012.

-Natasha is creative director at Pittsburgh's Public Source.
-She runs the organization's visuals team and audience team.
-She manages the website and works with Public Source's team of reporters, editors,...
+Natasha is director of audience & visuals strategy at Pittsburgh's Public Source.
+She runs the organization's audience and visual team.
+She manages social media, the website, brand strategy and works...
 More by Natasha Khan

 There is another culprit in the story of lead in our water: the lead industry.
 For decades after the lead companies – including NL Industries, ASARCO and Eagle Picher – knew that lead pipes could cause lead poisoning they continued to sell and promote lead pipes. (see The Lead Industry and Lead Water Pipes: “A Modest Campaign”; Am J Public Health.
 2008;98:1584–1592) http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2509614/